Hihaheho/Desk/docs/blog/0001-introduce-desk.md

 - [ ] "Goals" and "What's Desk" have too many technical terms.
 Add concrete examples.
 - [x] Reconsider the order of sections especially "Related buzzwords" and "Stories of me and Desk".
 - [ ] Add more concrete descriptions for coined related words.
+- [ ] Add acknowledgements
+- [ ] Add planned initial release date for each Desk-plugin

 ## TL;DR

 Desk is:
-- a reinvention of Excel to fascinate both hackers and gamers.
+- Excel but Minecraft: a reinvention of Excel to fascinate both hackers and gamers.
 - a reinvention of Smalltalk environments but with a functional and statically typed language.

 ## Related buzzwords (actually I don't like buzzwords).